 Ashoka connected INKEY to Ruth and the Rekindle team to exemplify what it means to put young people in charge and to be the first recipient of the INKEY Impact Fund.
 This fund is run by young people and for young people.
 The Fund will partner with teams, organizations, and schools, and has a goal of reaching 500,000 young changemakers by 2024.

 As the first partner of the Fund, Rekindle will receive financial support from the sales of the INKEY Changemaker Kit, a curated package of skincare products with all proceeds going directly to Rekindle.
+“The organisational support and amplification of Rekindle's message is crucial in providing the connections, commitment and most importantly, absolute belief in them as credible societal changemakers” says Ruth.
 This support enables the ambitious team behind Rekindle to activate more changemakers by immediately incorporating changemaking into their curriculum and collaborating with Ashoka on the larger partnership, such as developing resources for educators and schools to adopt this framework and mindset into their classrooms.

 Jaiden, a young changemaker from Manchester, UK is both a team member of Rekindle and a young change leader at Ashoka and is playing an active role in designing the framework around the campaign.
 He reflects, “Knowledge is the provider of hope, education is in need of change.
 Young people can fall in love with the power of knowledge but the system of education is built against so many.
 Rekindle hope to change that by providing knowledge and education that reignite a passion for learning.”